HelpBot Assistant

 Change Button type

-To change the default Button to flat Button, set the cssClass property to e-flat and text content of the Button is set using content property.
+To change the default button to a flat button, set the cssClass property to e-flat and define the button text using the content property.

 import * as React from 'react';